james-cole/manifold-lab/content/project/motor_neurone_disease/index.md

   focal_point: Center
 ---

-We are applying combining different sources of data to predict disease progression in motor neurone disease.
-In collaboration with Prof Andrea Malaspina and the UCL Queen Square Motor Neurone Disease Centre https://www.ucl.ac.uk/ion/research/research-centres/motor-neuron-disease-centre
+We are combining different sources of data to predict disease progression in motor neurone disease through the application of deep learning techniques.
+In collaboration with Professor Andrea Malaspina and the UCL Queen Square Motor Neurone Disease Centre https://www.ucl.ac.uk/ion/research/research-centres/motor-neuron-disease-centre